RockwellTheEntertainer/LogisticsShippingRates/README.md

 8. **Engage with Feedback:** If you receive feedback or questions on your PR, engage respectfully with the maintainers and address any required changes.

+***Please consider the below factors while contributing***

+## Code Style
+* **Code Structure:** Ensure the code is easy to follow, modular, and maintainable.
+* **Naming Conventions:** Use meaningful variable and function names.
+Follow camelCase or snake_case, depending on the language conventions.
+* **Documentation:** Update or create documentation as needed.
+This helps other contributors understand how to use and extend the codebase.

+## Documentation
+Ensure well-documented code for effective collaboration

+## Testing
+If you’re contributing code that affects functionality, please include tests to verify your changes.
+Ensure that all tests pass before submitting your pull request.

 ## Reporting Issues
 If you encounter any bugs or have ideas for improvements, please open an issue.
 When reporting an issue, provide:
 * A clear and concise title.